Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Success is not to be pursued, it is to be attracted by the person you become.
+> Don't be afraid of enemies who attack you.
+Be afraid of the friends who flatter you.

 <!-- QUOTE_END -->